Multi-session workbench for Claude Code.

 Requires Claude Code CLI installed and available on PATH.

-It's open source under AetherCI because useful tools should be available to anyone who needs them.
-If you work with multiple Claude Code sessions, this might save you some headaches.
+It's open source under AetherCI.
+If you work with multiple Claude Code sessions, give it a spin.

 AetherCI also builds AI-powered CI/CD failure analysis — the other half of the AI development workflow.